devtar-code/gekko/docs/internals/server_api.md

 ### GET /api/strategies

 Get all strategies known to this Gekko.
 The value of the `params` key is a TOML string.
+Each strategy may also include a `description` and `category` to help with discovery in the UI.

 **response**